-T24 and T36: EV Market Support Initiatives

-Under the Oregon Clean Fuels Program, credits associated with residential vehicle electrification are calculated by the Oregon Department of Environmental Quality (DEQ).
+T24 and T36: EV Market Support Initiatives Under the Oregon Clean Fuels Program, credits associated with residential vehicle electrification are calculated by the Oregon Department of Environmental Quality (DEQ).
 For EWEB, credit calculations are based on:

-- Number of EVs registered in EWEB's service area, using vehicle registration data from the Department of Motor Vehicle (DMV). - An estimate of electricity used per EV, from direct & non-direct metered data. - The carbon-intensity of EWEB's utility-specific average from Oregon DEQ (see Appendix E).
+- The number of EVs registered in a EWEB's service area, using vehicle registration data from Department of Motor Vehicle (DMV). - An estimate of the amount of electricity used per EV, derived from direct and non-direct metered data. - The carbon-intensity of the EWEB's utilityspecific average (see Appendix E).